anthibo/instabug-chat-system/Readme.md

 - **Monitoring and Logging**: Enhance monitoring and logging to gain better insights into the system's behavior and performance.
 - **Scalability**: Explore ways to scale the system horizontally to handle increased load.

+# Current Issues:
+- `chat_main_api` and `sidekiq_worker` containers are not running from the first time, the ruby application just need a retry logic with exponential backoff to connect to dependencies just as elasticsearch and rabbitmq, I might provide a fix later but for now I overcome this issue by just re-running these containers again from Docker Desktop after around 15-20s